 Congratulations!
 You've successfully set up a Stripe payment gateway in your Laravel application.
 We've covered a lot of ground:

-2. We discussed how to create and configure a Stripe account, ensuring it accepts European currencies and complies with European payment regulations.
+- We discussed how to create and configure a Stripe account.

-5. We built a simple checkout process, including routes, controllers, and views.
+- We built a simple checkout process, including routes and controllers.

 Now that you have a working payment system, you might want to enhance it further: